 Where Does This Leave Us?

-The Covid-19 pandemic has seeped into 2021, and insurance companies are as a result racing to digitize business operations and client relationship management.
+The Covid-19 pandemic seeped into 2022 and 2023 as well leading to insurance companies racing to digitize business operations and client relationship management as a result.
 So, scaling down is the new strategy for insurance agents who have now resorted to remote working.
 This has increased their flexibility.

 Most importantly, the insurance industry may evolve more in a world of continuous and stead-fast change.
 Premium rates are also increasing as risks elevate on a daily basis.
 As a result, people face risks of no longer being able to afford insurance in a post pandemic world.
 Similarly, the government’s role in insurance has been traditionally limited, but there are no renewed government policies in the pipeline that can alleviate policyholders’ risks today.